MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMObjectSecurityScope.md

 ```

 ### -InputObject

-Specifies an array of objects to which you want to assign a security scope.
+Specify an array of Configuration Manager objects to add the security scope.
+To get this object, use the **Get** cmdlet for the object type.
+For example, **Get-CMApplication** for app objects.

 ```yaml
 Type: IResultObject[]